E-commerce

 Due on a specific date.

-Shopify Help indicates that the Require a deposit percentage option is reserved for the Shopify Plus plan.
-If you are not on Plus, plan deposits another way (e.g., partial invoice or internal process) while maintaining traceability in notes.
+The Shopify help indicates that the Require a deposit option as a percentage is reserved for the Shopify Plus plan.
+If you're not on Plus, plan deposits another way (for example, a partial invoice or an internal process) while keeping traceability in the notes.

 International markets and local currencies

 With international tools, currency and pricing depend on the market associated with the order.
 Adding the customer updates pricing and displays the local currency.
-The exchange rate is calculated when the draft order is created and remains fixed on the invoice; if you save a draft and then modify it later, pricing may be recalculated using the exchange rate at the time of modification.
-The documentation also lists side effects when you change markets (taxes included or not, customs duties, MSRP).
-If in doubt about a cross-border case, cross-check with your pricing policy and applicable tax rules.
+The exchange rate is calculated when the draft order is created and remains fixed on the invoice; if you save a draft and edit it later, pricing may be recalculated using the exchange rate at the time of the edit.
+The documentation also lists side effects when you change markets (taxes included or not, duties, MSRP).
+If in doubt about a cross-border case, compare with your pricing policy and applicable tax rules.

-Send an invoice or collect payment in the admin
+Send an invoice or capture payment in the admin

 Two main paths: